 Harry Brook walks off the field after getting out in Ahmedabad

-England's practice schedule during their ODI series whitewash in India has come under attack after high-profile commentators criticised their seemingly sparse training timetable.
+England's practice schedule during their ODI series whitewash in India has come under attack after high-profile commentators criticised their sparse training timetable.

 England's training for the series came to attention during the final match of the series in Ahmedabad, which they lost by 142 runs.
 That loss sealed a 3-0 series defeat for England, who lost by four wickets in both Nagpur and Cuttack.